- Last updated:

-If you plan to construct a driveway along with your carport, please refer to our driveways page for further information.
+If you plan to construct a driveway along with your carport, refer to our driveways page for more information.
 Your private building certifier can provide further advice.

 Carport design requirements

-The Dwelling house code in the Sunshine Coast Planning Scheme 2014 requires that all carports for a dwelling house:
+The dwelling house code in the Sunshine Coast Planning Scheme 2014 requires all carports for a dwelling house:

-- maintain the visual continuity and pattern of buildings and landscape elements within the street.
+- maintain visual continuity, pattern of buildings and landscape elements within the street.

 When a carport is not built to address these design requirements, problems can arise relating to: